dotnet/docs/docs/machine-learning/tutorials/movie-recommmendation.md

 # Tutorial: Create a Movie Recommender with ML.NET

-This sample tutorial illustrates using ML.NET to build a movie recommender via a .NET Core console application using C# in Visual Studio.
+This sample tutorial illustrates using ML.NET to build a movie recommender via a .NET Core console application using C# in Visual Studio 2019.

 In this tutorial, you learn how to:
 > [!div class="checklist"]